Juan Jaramillo’s curiosity and humility have led to his success as well as the desire to help others.

 Juan describes himself as a far-from-perfect student in high school.
 During his junior year at Nimitz High School, a friend gave him some advice.
 He applied for the [icons icon_name=”icon-external-link” icon_size=”14px”]Minority Introduction for Engineering and Sciences.
 The MIT Office of Engineering Outreach Programs offers the summer initiative.
 As a MITES student, Juan spent six weeks at MIT.
 He was completely immersed in science and engineering coursework.
 It wasn’t long before he realized that MIT was where he wanted to be for college.

 “It was a dream come true,” said Juan.

 For two years, Juan [icons icon_name=”icon-external-link” icon_size=”14px”]conducted crystals engineering research with Allan Myerson.
-Myerson is professor of the practice of chemical engineering.
+Myerson is a professor of the practice of chemical engineering.
 Juan worked on designing a system called Pharmacy on Demand.
 The system is roughly the size of a refrigerator.
 It can synthesize raw chemicals into usable medications.
-This is especially needed in developing communities where shipping medications is difficult.
+This system is especially needed in developing communities where shipping medications is difficult.

 “It definitely fueled my drive to positively affect people through engineering,” said Juan.

 Juan also pursued research in an area that interests him: grapes.
 He hopes to own a vineyard someday.
 Near the end of his junior year, Juan jumped at the chance to work with Jean-François Hamel.
 Hamel is a research engineer in the Department of Chemical Engineering.
 Juan and the team worked on developing a new fermentation system.
 This work became a full-time project where Juan was involved in all stages of the research.

 “This has been one of the most independent types of research that I’ve been able to have,” he said.
 “I’ve been able to be essentially what a grad is and conducting my own research.”